lbugnion/sample-azure-cognitive1/Doc/text-recognition.md

 4. Agree to the terms and services, and select your region.
 Then click on Next

 5. Sign into the service.
-You can you a Microsoft Account (MSA), LinkedIn, Facebook or Github.
+You can use a Microsoft Account (MSA), LinkedIn, Facebook or Github.

 6. After you are authenticated, copy the Key 1.
 You won't need the second API key here.